 - Nut milk bag - You'll need a way to strain the almond milk.
 I use these nylon nut milk bags.
 They're inexpensive, sturdy, and easy to clean.
 A fine mesh strainer lined with cheesecloth is another option.

 Bonus!
 Once you have nut milk bags you can also use them for oat milk, condensed oat milk, and oat milk creamer! - Instant Pot - if you have an IP with the yogurt function, you're golden!
 It makes the process of making yogurt so very simple.
 Don't have an Instant Pot?
-See the next section for multiple other ways to culture the yogurt.
+See the next section for several other ways to culture yogurt.

 The goal is to keep the almond milk at a fairly constant 105 to 110 degrees F during the culturing period.